Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 When the contract is instantiated, the central token is specified in the terms.
 Separate invitations are available by calling methods on the publicFacet for adding and removing liquidity and for making trades.
 Other publicFacet operations support querying prices and the sizes of pools.
-New Pools can be created with `addPool()`.
+New pools can be created with `addPool()`.

 When making trades or requesting prices, the caller must specify that either the